christerolsen/bidcrib/README.md

 ### ! - Under development - !

-A auction website where registered users can list items and bid on them Upon registration the user gets 1000 credits to use for bidding.
+A auction website where registered users can list items and bid on them.
+Upon registration the user gets 1000 credits to use for bidding.
 The only way they can get more credits is to sell items themselves.

 #### Guest users (users that are not signed in) can only se the listings.